RispaJoseph/argocd-app-config/README.md

-1. We have to install argocd into the kubernetes cluster .
+1. We have to install argocd into the kubernetes cluster.

        $ kubectl create ns argocd